TheMrAI/TheMrAI.github.io/content/programming/voxon/part_2/index.md

 {{< figure src="sky_equirectangular.png" title="Equirectangular projection">}}

 When first seeing such an image it is a bit difficult to understand what is that you are actually seeing, it looks a bit warped and just wrong.
-Even though you have seen such projections before, if you have seen a map of Earth.
+Even though you have seen such projections before if you have seen a map of Earth.
 Chances are, it was made using equirectangular projection.
-The picture of Earth doesn't bother you, because while it is not correct, it is likely the only projection you have seen, so it appears correct by default.
-In contrast this sky texture does not as the characteristical warping/streching, especially close to the top and bottom of the image, makes it feel wrong.
-Such a projection is not really made for our minds, but if we were to wrap it back onto a sphere it would appear "correctly".
+The picture of Earth doesn't bother you, because while it does not represent reality, it is likely the only projection you have seen of it, so it appears correct by default.
+The projection itself is heavily distorted though.
+Take Greenland for [example](https://thetruesize.com/#?borders=1~!MTcyNzk3MTA.NzM3NzQ2Mg*Mjg4MzcxNzk(MzEwODcxNzk~!GL*NzA4MTUzMw.Njg4NjAwOA)NA).
+On an equirectangular projection it looks as big the whole of North America, but its actual size is closer to the size of just Mexico.
+The projection will distort more and more towards the top and bottom of the projection.
+This is why this sky texture feels wrong.
+While you have seen many maps of Earth with its warped appearance and have gotten used to it, you have seen much more of the sky, without ever seeing such distortions.

 [Equrectangular projection](https://en.wikipedia.org/wiki/Equirectangular_projection) describes the math behind the transformation.
 Conceptually it is even simpler.
 Imagine there is a unit sphere centered at origo, where a camera is located at as well.
-This camera rotate clockwise on the Y axis (or an axis of you choosing really) and scan whatever it sees, through the points of the unit sphere and write it to a 2D texture.
-During this scanning it always scan exactly Pi radians (180 degrees) vertically and 2*Pi radians (360 degrees) horizontally.
-Producing an image which is 2*Pi wide and Pi tall.
-In other words twice as wide as it is tall, 2:1.
-(Apparently there are equirectangular projections that only use half of the vertical resolution, resulting in a ratio of 4:1.)
+This camera rotates clockwise on the Y axis (or an axis of you choosing really) and scans whatever it sees, through the points of the unit sphere and write it onto a 2D texture.
+During this scanning it always scans exactly `π` radians (180 degrees) vertically and `2*π` radians (360 degrees) horizontally.
+Producing an image which is `2*π` wide and `π` tall.
+In other words twice as wide as it is tall, `2:1`.
+(Apparently there are equirectangular projections that only use half of the vertical resolution, resulting in a ratio of `4:1`.)

-[todo: demonstration of this scanning]
+{{< figure src="equirectangular.png" title="Sphere-Plane" >}}

 Such images seem to be a good candidate for a skymaps/environmental maps as they encode into a single texture the whole range of surrounding visuals.
-This is why I would have preferred to use one as it is, but after the curvebals coming from just reading a *.PNG* image, it seemed to make more sense not to try and battle the hdr file formats *.HDR* or *.EXR*.
+This is why I would have preferred to use one as it is, but after the curveballs coming from just reading a *.PNG* image, it seemed to make more sense not to try and battle the hdr file formats *.HDR* or *.EXR*.
 Not to mention the challenges that may arise from having to handle the extended brightness ranges encoded in such an image.
 For these reasons, it was decided that instead an older technology of cubemaps will be used.